Bob Dylan

 HIS FOSTER SAYS: "Bob is happiest when playing tug or when one of the two of us return to the apartment after being away for a bit.
 When we get home, he always greets us at the door with his tail wagging and welcomes us in with hugs and cries of excitement."

-• Bob is up-to-date on required vaccinations, is neutered, has been microchipped, and tested negative for heartworm.
+Bob is up-to-date on required vaccinations, neutered, microchipped, and tested negative for heartworm.

-He has received needed care for medical issues while in rescue; while some of these have been resolved, others may require care in the future.
+While he received care for minor medical issues while in rescue, he is currently in good health.
 If you think Bob might be a good fit for your home, we're happy to share a more detailed medical history.

 Bob’s not a “thrown into the deep end and instantly thriving” kind of guy.
 He likes a minute to settle in.
 While in foster, we learned that change can be hard for him.
 He struggled with crate training, wasn’t a fan of enclosed spaces like cars and crates, and got overstimulated at adoption events so it was nearly impossible for anyone to see the real Bob.